Yqnn/svg-path-editor/README.md

 - [Node.js](https://nodejs.org/) v18.13 or higher.

 ##### Dependencies
-Run `npm install` to retrieve all the depencies of the project.
+Run `npm install` to retrieve all the dependencies of the project.

 ##### Development server
 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.